libsigcplusplus/libsigcplusplus/MSVC_NMake/MSVC-Builds.md

 =

-Building libsigc++ on Windows is now supported using Visual Studio versions 2013 or later in both 32-bit and 64-bit (x64 and ARM64) flavors, via NMake Makefiles.
-Due to `C++11` usage, Visual Studio 2012 or earlier is not supported, and packages using libsigc++ may require Visual Studio 2015 or later as C++-11 is supported more comprehensively in later Visual Studio versions.
+Building libsigc++ on Windows is now supported using Visual Studio versions 2015 or later in both 32-bit and 64-bit (x64 and ARM64) flavors, via NMake Makefiles.
+Due to `C++11` usage, Visual Studio 2013 or earlier is not supported.

 libsigc++ itself has no external dependencies, but building the benchmark test program will require an installation of the Boost